 - Emotion Drives Action: How to write a closing that uses emotion to compel an audience to get up and do something

-Persuasion: Proven Techniques to Open Minds and Change Them
+DAY 3—Persuasion: Proven Techniques to Open Minds and Change Them

-Facts and figures engage the intellect, but persuasion must also speak to the heart.
+Every speech is a persuasive speech.
 Here’s how to use psychology, classical rhetoric, and the best ideas from marketing to get people to open their minds to your ideas.

 - “Nobody won an argument by starting with Hey, stupid!”